 Our sous vide testing team is led by Michelle Powell and David Wise.
 Michelle has over ten years of professional culinary experience, ranging from managing an artisanal bakery to competing in latte art competitions.
 Most importantly, she brings a no-nonsense attitude towards kitchen appliances that don't work as they should.
 David has formal training as a mechanical engineer and has been an avid home cook and baker for the past five years.
 He is particularly passionate about mixing science and cooking — the foundation of cooking sous vide.
 His thermal fluids and heat transfer education came in handy when designing our temperature accuracy and circulation tests.
 Hayley is the daughter of a chef and a full-time van lifer.
 Living on the road means less space for big kitchen appliances, but that doesn't stop her from eating gourmet.
 Devices like the sous vide are the perfect road trip companion.

 We tested each product to help provide the details you need to find the right product for your needs and budget.
 We tested temperature, circulation, and ease of use.

-While price often reflects quality with kitchen supplies, we are happy to report that you don't have to spend an arm and a leg to get a really great sous vide.
+While price often reflects quality with kitchen supplies, we are happy to report that you don't have to spend an arm and a leg to get a really great sous vide machine.
 The KitchenBoss is an absolute steal.
-Price wise, it falls somewhere in the middle and offers top-notch performance.
+Price-wise, it falls somewhere in the middle and offers top-notch performance.
 This sous vide will easily complete all your cooking needs without breaking the bank.

 If you have a smaller budget but don't want to give up cook time and accuracy, the Keylitos is another fantastic deal.
 This one is on the friendlier side of budget-friendly, and the only room for improvement this sous vide has is in the ease of use category.
 Once you get the hang of it, the LCD screen and buttons are easy to navigate, but there is a bit of a learning curve.